 After dropping back-to-back games, things won’t get any easier for the Las Vegas Raiders as they fly to Arrowhead Stadium to take on the defending Super Bowl champions.
-Our staff at Silver and Black Today provides their predictions for the Week 5 contest.
+Our staff at Silver and Black Today provide their predictions for the Week 5 contest.

 The Chiefs-Raiders matchup is one Raider Nation always circles on its calendar.
 While those games in Kansas City have mostly come at the end of the season when cold weather proves to be a rather nasty host for the Raiders, game time temperatures project to be in the low-80s during an unseasonably warm fall at Arrowhead Stadium.

 The Raiders, in the midst of a two-game skid, possess an abundance of ways to attack their opposition offensively, and given the injuries they’ve suffered at the wide receiver position, Las Vegas has done a quality job of moving the chains.

 Although, one aspect that’s held the Raiders back so far this season is the team’s ball security.
 The Raiders offense has turned the ball over four times this season — all of which came near the end of games in the fourth quarter.

 Defensively, the unit continues to struggle in holding up their end of the bargain, recording four sacks and forcing two takeaways throughout the first four weeks of the season.
 Those defensive efforts rank 30th in sacks and 31st in takeaways.